steowens/agentic-ai-system/README.md

 ## License

-MIT License - see LICENSE file for details.
+see LICENSE file for details.

 ## Support